JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

-# How to Compile QRadioLink for use with LimeSDR on Ubuntu 16.04
+# How to Compile QRadioLink and SDR Angel for Lime SDR on Ubuntu 16.04

 Since QRadioLink does not provide binaries for Ubuntu, building from source is currently the only option.
 After following this guide, you will have the entire SDR stack compiled from source and installed into one folder, which you can then easily move to other machines.